 Raspberries Contain Bone-Building Polyphenols

-I devote an entire chapter of the Save Our Bones Program to antioxidants, and one of the segments discusses a class of antioxidants known as polyphenols.
+I devote an entire chapter of the Osteoporosis Reversal Program to antioxidants, and one of the segments discusses a class of antioxidants known as polyphenols.
 These important plant chemicals increase osteoblast production, and a group of polyphenols known as flavonoids accounts for raspberries’ beautiful red color.

 Raspberries contain anthocyanins, a group of flavonoids that provide a number of health benefits, from improving brain function to regulating inflammation.
 And they have high levels of epicatechin, flavonols shown to stimulate osteoblast differentiation.